wp-plugins/gravity-forms-toolbar/readme.txt

 = Localization =
 * English (default) - always included
 * German - always included
+* Serbian by Dev4Press
 * .pot file (`gravity-forms-toolbar.pot`) for translators is also always included :)
 * *Your translation? - [Just send it in](http://genesisthemes.de/en/contact/)*

-Credit where credit is due: This plugin here is inspired and based on the work of Remkus de Vries @defries and his awesome "WooThemes Admin Bar Addition" plugin.
+Credit where credit is due: This plugin here is inspired and based on the work of Remkus de Vries @defries and his original "WooThemes Admin Bar Addition" plugin.

 *This plugin is a co-work from:*